Skip to main content

 More information

-You can measure at any time of the year and your result will be seasonally adjusted according to PHE seasonal correction factors
+You can measure at any time of the year and your result will be seasonally adjusted according to PHE seasonal correction factors.

-Usefullness of measuring radon during working hours
+Importance of measuring radon during working hours

 More information